ckanz/cv/cv.md

 # Life Career - Clemens Anzmann

 ## Personal Details
-I love code and data and enjoy creating meaningful data visualisations for the web.
-I was born and raised in [Aschaffenburg](https://en.wikipedia.org/wiki/Aschaffenburg), later visited the bachelor course for multimedia in Ireland at the [CIT](http://www.cit.ie/) and received my master degree in Media Direction at the [Hochschule Darmstadt](https://www.h-da.de/) in Germany.
-My master thesis was on data sonfication in the workplace, which I wrote at the London data startup DataShaka.
-Now I'm working as a data visualisation engineer in London.
-When I'm not working with data, I enjoy making music and photography.
+I'm a software developer who loves to create products that help people explore exciting data.
+My educational background is in digital media, which I studied at the [Cork Institue of Technolgy](http://www.cit.ie/) and [Hochschule Darmstadt](https://www.h-da.de/), where I received my master's degree.
+My master thesis was on data sonfication in the workplace, which I wrote at the London-based startup DataShaka.
+I stayed in London with the company and started my journey as a software developer with a passion for data.
+Now I'm working on the graph visualisation application [Bloom](https://neo4j.com/bloom/) for [Neo4j](https://neo4j.com/).
+When I'm not writing code, I enjoy making music and photography.

 • [__GitHub__](https://github.com/ckanz)  • [__Twitter__](https://twitter.com/clemens_anzmann) • [__LinkedIn__](https://www.linkedin.com/in/clemens-anzmann-9135513b)